What is a payment deferral?

 Is deferral the same as forbearance?

-These terms are usually used interchangeably, but there are some slight differences.
+No; while both allow you to pause or reduce loan payments, there are some differences.
 For example, some loans (including federal student loans) don't accrue interest during payment deferral but do accrue interest in forbearance.

 How many times can you defer a payment?

-The number of times you can defer a payment depends on the type of loan you have and the loan assistance programs your lender offers.
+The number of times you can defer a payment depends on the type of loan and the assistance programs your lender offers.

 What is a hardship deferment?